 Olives and olive oil contain an abundance of phenolic antioxidants as well as the anti-cancer compounds squalene and terpenoid.
 They also contain high levels of the monounsaturated fatty acid and oleic acid which reduce chronic, excessive inflammation.
 These two compounds also work to neutralize the damaging effects of free radicals on the body’s cells.

 2. Olive oil is good for your heart

 Olive oil contains biophenols, which suppress the oxidization of LDL (or “bad cholesterol”) which has been shown to play a role in the development of cardiovascular disease.
 High levels of LDL in the blood amplify oxidative stress which hardens the arterial walls (called atherosclerosis).
 The biophenols in olives reduce blood pressure, therefore reducing the development of arterial plaque as well.

 3. They work to reduce pain

-Olives contain a compound called oleocanthal that has been shown to have strong anti-inflammatory properties, mimicking the action of ibuprofen.
+Olives contain a compound called oleocanthal that has strong anti-inflammatory properties, mimicking the action of ibuprofen.
 Olive oil naturally reduces the pain of chronic inflammatory diseases such as arthritis and can be added to a daily diet to aid in pain reduction.